 - Rinse the photographs in clean water and air-dry them.

 - Transfer damp objects and documents that cannot dry within 48 hours, into the freezer.
-Freezing will prevent molding and give you time to attend to things that can be recovered immediately.
+Freezing will prevent moulding and give you time to attend to things that can be recovered immediately.

-- Wash off he mold in smaller areas with a mixture of detergent and hot water.
+- Wash off the mould in smaller areas with a mixture of detergent and hot water.
 However, if it covers a larger area, then hire trained professionals to clean it up.

 - Thoroughly wash and disinfect all utensils and dishes.

 In order to mitigate the losses caused by fire, it is crucial to take immediate measures before the ash settles on your home and its contents.
 However, cleaning fire damage is both time-consuming and tricky.
 Hence, you need to take precautionary steps before starting the rehabilitation process.

 - Do not enter your home, until the fire department permits it.

 - Open doors and windows to get rid of residual smoke and increase ventilation.

 - Dry the wet items drenched in water before starting the clean-up.

 - Work outdoors when cleaning smoke damaged items.